 Ohio is poised to lead the nation by incentivizing businesses to implement certain cybersecurity controls, which can be an affirmative defense to a data breach claim based on negligence.
 Under the proposed legislation, if a business is sued for negligently failing to implement reasonable information security controls resulting in a data breach, the business can assert its compliance with the cybersecurity control as an affirmative defense at trial.

 For years we have counseled our clients to implement a comprehensive data … Read More

 This is part two of a multi-part look into the European Union’s General Data Protection Regulation (GDPR) and why U.S. companies need to be aware of the law and how it may impact their business.
-We will conclude the series with a webinar on Jan.
-17, 2018 that will review the series and provide further insights and comments on any updates that may have occurred since the beginning of the series.
-In this second part of our series, we think … Read More
+We will conclude the series with a webinar in 2018 that will review the series and provide further insights and comments on any updates that may have occurred since the beginning of the series.
+In this second part of our series, we think it is … Read More

 Delaware has joined a growing number of states in updating and strengthening its data breach law.
 The new law expands the definition of what is considered personal information, requires companies to “implement and maintain reasonable security” for personal information in their possession, institutes a 60-day deadline for reporting the breach and mandates one year of free credit monitoring should a social security number be included in the breach.
 If your company has customers within the state of Delaware here a … Read More